Groups, Orders, and Dynamics

 If a group $\Gamma$ contains a normal subgroup $\Gamma_*$ so that both $\Gamma_*$ and $\Gamma / \Gamma_*$ are locally indicable, then $\Gamma$ itself is locally indicable.
 Equivalently, the extension of a $C$-orderable group by a $C$-orderable group is $C$-orderable.
-In a similar way we have:
+This is made more precise in the next exercise.

 \begin{small} \begin{ejer} Let $(\Gamma,\preceq)$ be a $C$-ordered group, and let $\Gamma_*$ be a convex subgroup.
 Show that for any $C$-order $\preceq_*$ of $\Gamma_*$, the extension of $\preceq_*$ by $\preceq$ is still Conradian.
-In particular, every left-order obtained from a $C$-left-order by flipping a convex subgroup is Conradian ({\em c.f.} \S \ref{section-convex-extension}). \end{ejer}
+In particular, every left-order obtained from a $C$-left-order by flipping a convex subgroup is Conradian (see \S \ref{section-convex-extension}). \end{ejer}